Last updated on: January 27, 2026

 It is possible to pass IQA parameters (prompts marked "Optional" or "Required" in iMIS) into a webhook request (standard or polling) and have those parameters apply to the IQA dynamically at runtime.

-This JSON object should be included in your initial webhook POST body.
+Note: This JSON object should be included in your initial webhook POST body.

 IQA Query Parameter Key Names